 As such it’s important to note where your timber comes from, as illegal logging goes a long way to negating the effects good woodland can have.

 Many large high street stores that sell timber products have been caught out by investigations and by various organisations such as Greenpeace, with scandals breaking about the sourcing of their timber.
-A lot of these companies, it turns out, have been sourcing their wood from overseas in places like Vietnam and South America, where the policies regarding the procurement of timber are relatively slow on the uptake.
+A lot of these companies, it turns out, has been sourcing their wood from overseas in places like Vietnam and South America, where the policies regarding the procurement of timber are relatively slow on the uptake.

-At Hugo Carter we ensure that all of our timber has been accredited with the Forest Stewardship Council (FSC) and Programmed for the Endorsement of Forest Certification (PEFC) chain of custody certification, and that its production has kept well within the guidelines laid out for ethically sourced wood in the UK.
+At Hugo Carter, we ensure that all of our timber has been accredited with the Forest Stewardship Council (FSC) and Programmed for the Endorsement of Forest Certification (PEFC) chain of custody certification and that its production has kept well within the guidelines laid out for ethically sourced wood in the UK.
 This process makes it easy for us and for you to trace back the source of the timber, ensuring that it has come from a reputable and ethically sound source.